a3kov/ecto_encrypted_id/README.md

 ## Important Considerations

+It worth to note that using a solution like this doesn't come without costs.
 It may take a bit of time getting used to non-scalar id in models.
+The additional decryption/encryption step for URLs may be annoying, so you have to decide if the advantages are worth the trouble in your case.
 The library doesn't try to make important decisions implicitly - as a developer you will have to decide whether to use encrypted version or integer one, on a case-by-case basis.
-The additional decryption/encryption step for URLs may seem annoying, and maybe it is, but very often the advantages are worth the trouble.

 The encryption we use is deterministic - the encrypted id is defined by the secret key and the salt.
 As long as you don't change them you can use the encrypted ids in